NAUTICAL COMPASSES

 TOP OF PAGE

-PROFILE - The Deutsche Seewarte was in the late 19th and early 20th C. a department of the Admiralty of the German Imperial Navy (Kaiserliche Marine, see below: Kriegsmarine and read more in Wikipedia).
-Its Second II.
-Department (Instrumentenprüfung) was in charge with the control of navigation instruments, i.e. also compasses, being thus the equivalent of the British Superintendent of the Admiralty of the Royal Navy.
+The Deutsche Seewarte was in the late 19th and early 20th C. a department of the Admiralty of the German Imperial Navy Kaiserliche Marine (see below: Kriegsmarine and read more in Wikipedia).
+Its Second Department (Instrumentenprüfung, testing of instruments) was responsible for the testing of navigation instruments, i.e. also compasses, being thus the equivalent of the British Superintendent of the Admiralty of the Royal Navy.
+Its official monthly review was Der Seewart (link to the cover of the Dec.
+1939 issue).

 Deviation Card